Go green for your next happy hour and drink one of South Australia’s best eco-friendly drops.

 4. Battle of Bosworth, McLaren Vale

 Biodynamic and organic growing practices result in seriously premium wine at Battle of Bosworth.
 The boutique, family-run winery makes single vineyard, organically grown wines from their property on the edge of McLaren Vale.
 Native revegetation plantings frame the vines, which are grown as they would have been 50 years ago with no chemicals.
 Instead, weeds are combatted with strategic plantings of the humble soursob, which competes out other weeds and forms a protective ground mat.
 It’s such an integral part of the process that the soursob has even found its way onto the wine label.
-The cellar door - a converted 1850s chaff shed and stables - lies at the end of the Shiraz bike trail in Willunga.
+The cellar door - a converted 1850s chaff shed and stables - is lies in Willunga and is perfectly positioned for Shiraz trail exploration.

 5. Hayes Family Wines, Barossa